Eva's Definition of Forgiveness

 Forgiveness is a way of healing oneself from pain, trauma, and/or tragedy.
 It is a means of self-liberation and self-empowerment.

 Forgiving is not forgetting.
 It is in many cases impossible to forget events that deeply affect us.
 They shape our lives for better or worse.
-In the case of the Holocaust, it is important to remember and educate so it cannot happen again.
+In the case of the Holocaust, it is important to remember and educate.

 Forgiving does not mean that we condone the evil deeds of the Nazis and/or other perpetrators, nor does it mean we wish them to be granted amnesty or political asylum.
 The question of justice is separate from the issue of forgiveness.